aarong/feedme-spec/README.md

 Parameters:

 - `Versions` (array of strings) indicates the Feedme specification versions supported by the client.
-At this stage, the current and only version of the specification is 0.1.
+The current and only version of the specification is 0.1.

 Messages must satisfy the following JSON Schema: